What makes mobile apps slow (and how to speed them up)

 - Integrating a reserve proxy server

-Taking some of the strain off your server could help it function more quickly and accommodate more requests.
-In addition, you can outsource some functions a server needs to perform by incorporating a reverse proxy server.
+Taking some of the strain off your server could help it function quickly and accommodate more requests.
+In addition, you can outsource some server functions by incorporating a reverse proxy server.

-A reverse proxy server sits in front of the device and manages internal flow/traffic.
+A reverse proxy server sits before the device and manages internal flow/traffic.
 It can do this easily because it is directly connected to the internet, giving it the power to interact with the server via a significantly quicker internal system.

-As a result, the application server is able to perform other actions, load pages and send them to the reverse proxy server.
+As a result, the application server can perform other actions, load pages and send them to the reverse proxy server.
 The reverse server, in turn, waits for the user’s instructions and passes on the ready pages.
-A reverse proxy server enables your app to operate at benchmark speeds while maintaining optimum performance levels.
+A reverse proxy server enables your app to operate at benchmark speeds while maintaining optimum performance.

 - Use a load balancer

 In some apps, multiple minor servers are used instead of a single large one.
 In this case, it is advised to incorporate a load balancer.
-It is a software tool that evenly distributes the load across the servers to maintain a low response time.
+A load balancer is a software tool that evenly distributes the load across the servers to maintain a low response time.

 In addition, a load balancer supports SSL termination and static file caching.
 If you are still determining which load balancer would be best for your app, specialists recommend sticking with the option available on your cloud platform.